 Historic Hotel Bethlehem, a member of Historic Hotels of America, was built in 1922 and has been restored to its original grandeur with a modern touch.
 The floor-to-ceiling palladium windows that offer views of Bethlehem’s shopping district, point to the hotel’s elegance while the seven murals painted in 1937 by George Gray, and displayed in The Mural Ballroom, point to Historic Hotel Bethlehem’s connection to area history.

-One of the murals depict when the early settlers gave Bethlehem its name on Christmas Eve in 1741.
+One of the murals depicts when the early settlers gave Bethlehem its name on Christmas Eve in 1741.
 Along with the history and elegance found throughout the hotel, the 128 guest rooms and suites that feature traditional colonial décor in warm colors and polished wood offer comfort.
-The turn down service adds a bit of pampering.
+The turn-down service adds a bit of pampering.

 Many rooms have a view of Bethlehem’s historic downtown and the original Monrovian settlement.
 Some rooms have views of the town’s Bethlehem Star.

 The Historic Hotel Bethlehem also has a fitness center, a fine dining restaurant–1741 on the Terrace, and a more casual option–the Tap Room.